-David from MixbusTV, not only host of one of the most highly regarded and trusted Youtube channel in the music production industry but is also a platinum mix and mastering engineer with a past as a professional musician, songwriter, and arranger.
+David from MixbusTV, host of one of the most highly regarded and trusted Youtube channels in the music production industry, is also a platinum mix and mastering engineer with a past as a professional musician, songwriter, and arranger.
 As a tutor and teacher, he likes sharing his knowledge of mixing and audio gear.
 Now, with this sound pack, he shares his creativity and ideas for modern productions.

 I started by playing music, guitar since I was 9 years old, then a little bit of piano, I sucked at both but after some years of abandoning it, I started playing guitar again in my 20's, playing with friends and then I found myself writing riffs and recording them.

 I landed a contract with Universal Record shortly after being a professional musician but this is the time that I started to actually produce and mix, out of frustration really.
 I was unsatisfied with the sounds we were getting in the studio so I started experimenting myself.
 I immediately realized I loved it and I was getting good results.
 I was already writing and arranging, for me it felt like a normal evolution since I didn't really enjoy life as a musician.
 So I started mixing and studying mixing more and more.
 I still study it all the time, to this day, not only I like it but studying and stay concentrated on it calms me down, something I need as a general rule due to my nature.
 Shortly after I ended up doing a couple of remixes for some big artists and from there I started getting more requests from bands and artists.

 In the beginning, the two remixes I did, one for Ladytron and one for Felix Da Housecat, those were pretty popular at the time and made me realize I could actually do that.
 I didn't just mix those, I actually produced the remixes, as in sound design and arrangements.